 Another section we like to work on very early in the project is section 13 for Proposed Labeling.
 The labeling includes the Instructions for Use (IFU), and the IFU must consist of a statement of the Indications for Use.
 The sections we prioritize last are the sections that summarize verification and validation testing that has been done.
 These sections are done last because we find we are almost always waiting for a test report at the end of the project.
 We also find that testing sometimes needs to be repeated.

 Please fill in the form at the bottom of this page if you would like to receive Medical Device Academy’s template for the 510k Table of Contents.
-We will also update our Table of Contents and send it to you if there are changes to the 510k requirements after the FDA has completed its retrospective review of the 2005 guidance document later this year (http://bit.ly/FY2015-Proposed-FDA-guidance).
+We updated our Table of Contents in 2021 again and you can receive a copy via email if you complete the AWeber form below and confirm your desire to receive email updates.

 Additional 510k Training

-The new 510k book, “How to Prepare Your 510k in 100 Days,” ships on Monday, February 6th, 2017.
-There is also an on-line 510k course series consisting of 24 webinars.
-Please visit my webinar page to purchase individual webinars.
-We also have live 510k workshops
+The new 510k book, “How to Prepare Your 510k in 100 Days,” was completed in 2017 but the book is only available as part of our on-line 510k course series consisting of 24+ webinars.
+Please visit the webinar page to purchase individual webinars.